FundamentalMedia/redis-cluster/README.md

 ## Before you begin

-This guide assumes you are setup to manage a [GKE cluster via kubectl](https://cloud.google.com/kubernetes-engine/docs/how-to/managing-clusters).
+This guide assumes you are setup to manage a [GKE cluster via kubectl](https://cloud.google.com/kubernetes-engine/docs/how-to/managing-clusters) as well as being connected to the [DI Cluster](https://console.cloud.google.com/kubernetes/clusters/details/europe-west2-b/di-prod/details?project=digital-intelligence-208511).

 ## Cleaning existing setup